mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/insurance-cost-prediction.md

 * predictor_name (string) - The name of the model.
 * integration_name (string) - The name of the connection to your database.
-* ds_name (string) - the name of dataset you want to create, it's optional if you don't specify this value Mindsdb will generate by itself.
+* ds_name (string) - the name of the dataset you want to create, it's optional if you don't specify this value MindsDB will generate by itself.
 * column_name (string) - The feature you want to predict.
 * column_alias - Alias name of the feature you want to predict.